 Lease Details Ashburton Branch The lease agreement is a non-cancellable lease with an initial term of five years which commenced in October 2018.
-The lease has two further five year extensions option available.
-Balwyn Branch The lease agreement is a non-cancellable lease with an initial term of five years which commenced in December 2016.
-The lease has three further five year extensions option available.
-Canterbury Branch The lease agreement is a non-cancellable lease with an initial term of five years and seven months which commenced in January 2018.
-The lease has two further five year extensions option available.
+The lease has two further five year extension options available.
+Balywn Branch The lease agreement is a non-cancellable lease with an initial term of five years which commenced in August 2021.
+The lease has two further five year extension options available.
+Canterbury Branch The lease agreement is a non-cancellable lease with an initial term of five years which commenced in January 2018.
+The lease has two further five year extension options available.
 Canterbury Office The lease agreement is a non-cancellable lease with an initial term of five years which commenced in April 2020.
-The lease has two further five year extensions option available.
+The lease has two further five year extension options available.
 Surrey Hills Branch The lease agreement is a non-cancellable lease with an initial term of five years which commenced in March 2018.
-The lease has one further five year extension option available.
+The lease has one further five year extension options available.

-The Company assesses at the lease commencement dates whether it is reasonably certain to exercise extension options.
+The Company assesses at the lease commencement date whether it is reasonably certain to exercise extension options.
 The Company reassesses whether it is reasonably certain to exercise the options if there is a significant event or significant change in circumstances within its control.